 The Safety Net Project at the National Network to End Domestic Violence addresses the intersection between technology and abuse by providing technical assistance and training to professionals working with survivors and advocating with policymakers and technology companies.

-NCVLI is collecting data throughout the Project to enhance the future provision of effective technology-assisted legal services in rural communities.
-To ensure comprehensive evaluation and identification of promising practices, the Public Policy Research Institute at Texas A&M University assisted in development of an evaluation plan and is conducting a comprehensive evaluation that will inform blueprints for other to follow in the future.
+NCVLI collected data throughout the Project to enhance the future provision of effective technology-assisted legal services in rural communities.
+To ensure comprehensive evaluation and identification of promising practices, the Public Policy Research Institute at Texas A&M University assisted in development of an evaluation plan and conducted a comprehensive evaluation that will inform blueprints for other to follow in the future.

 This project is supported by Grant No. 2017-VF-GX-K130, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, conclusions or recommendations expressed in this Project are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.